Why Rain Barrels?

-The rain barrels are made from black plastic barrels that used to hold pickles, olives, peppers or onions.
+The rain barrels are made from black plastic barrels that were used to hold pickles, olives, peppers, or onions.
 We purchase these barrels from a variety of barrel distributors and reuse them as rain barrels.

 How large are the rain barrels?

 The rain barrels hold approximately 50 gallons.
 They are roughly 23 inches wide.
 They range from 41.25 inches to 43.75 inches tall.